The National ALS Registry

 How is the Registry fulfilling its goals?

-Since the Registry’s launch, the Centers for Disease Control and Prevention (CDC)/Agency for Toxic Substances and Disease Registry (ATSDR) have been able to provide information about the incidence, prevalence, and demographic characteristics of persons living with ALS in the U.S. The Registry’s sixth report was published in April 2022 and includes findings from 2017.
-This report estimates that almost 32,000 people were living with ALS in the U.S. ALS continues to be more common in whites, males, and persons between the ages of 60-69.
+Since the Registry’s launch, the Centers for Disease Control and Prevention (CDC)/Agency for Toxic Substances and Disease Registry (ATSDR) have been able to provide information about the incidence, prevalence, and demographic characteristics of persons living with ALS in the U.S. The Registry’s seventh report was published in August 2023 and includes findings from 2018.
+This report estimates that almost 30,000 people were living with ALS in the U.S. ALS continues to be more common in whites, males, and persons between the ages of 60-69.
+The Registry continues to develop upon its means of capturing cases of ALS across the country and this year used an improved method of capture-recapture to identify missing cases of ALS and give a more accurate estimate of the disease burden in the United States.

 Research